pinkroosterai/AIdocs/tool-calling.md

-# Comprehensive Reference Guide for Function Calling with Betalgo.Ranul.OpenAI
+# Comprehensive Reference Guide for Tool Calling with Betalgo.Ranul.OpenAI

-This enhanced guide explains how to use function calling with the Betalgo.Ranul.OpenAI library, integrating advanced knowledge about `PropertyDefinition` types.
-It includes defining functions, using them in chat completions, handling tool calls, and managing iterative interactions.
+Tool calling is a powerful feature available in OpenAI API compatible APIs, allowing models like GPT-4o and Qwen2.5-Coder to interact with user-defined functions through structured outputs.

+This capability enables developers to define specific tools that these models can intelligently invoke when appropriate during conversations, with the model generating the necessary parameters while leaving the actual function execution to the developer's code.

+The feature is particularly valuable for tasks requiring structured data extraction or integration with external systems, eliminating the need for complex prompt engineering techniques.
 ---

 ## 1. Defining Functions and Tools